 Personalization is everywhere – if a platform doesn’t call us by the first name, we notice.
 Banking shouldn’t be any different.
 The 21st century calls banks to progress – while a new generation of fintech challengers pushes them ahead.
 The cause of worry, in many cases, is that a fully personalized, analytically agile organization seems to be a farfetched idea when it needs to be built on a brick and mortar base.

 But not so fast – personalization does not happen overnight.
 It is a journey, a process of building a system that creates a 360–degree view of every customer.
 A system that can differentiate between a family of four where two adults have a full income – and a family of four, where one or both of the parents have lost their jobs.
 A system that’s capable of understanding that those people have lost their jobs recently.
 And while two weeks ago they could have handled the burden of the mortgage payment – they are certainly unable to do so now and need a restructured offer before they default.
-We have established five pillars that need to be built up gradually to achieve an analytics and automation-based system:
+We have established five pillars that need to be built up gradually to achieve an analytics and automation-based system in banking:

 - Systemization & Integration of analytics – Strong model management & governance and process automation backed by an adaptive technology-based solution